 The words in black print (prompts) are intended to remind you of important points you need to make, and help you come up with words and phrases to introduce and discuss them.
-As needed, reword the text to fit the family's circumstances, but be sure to convey the basic information attention to things you need to be aware of or look for, and suggest follow-up actions you may need to take.
+As needed, reword the text to fit the family's circumstances, but be sure to convey the basic information that is outlined.

+These prompts are for you to study as you plan your visit.
 You should not take the Detailed Information Pages with you into a visit because you may be tempted to read them.
 As you know, reading information or shuffling around papers is a sure way to lose the attention of the person you are visiting.